100 Florida Trails®

 Bike Shops/Rentals: N/A

-We randomly rode along the berms, about 7 miles.
+We visited the Cypress Boardwalk and randomly rode along the berms, about 7 miles.

-Leaving the trailhead is a crossroads, to the Birding Loop or to Lake Searcy Loop.
-A new Education Center is now under construction here.
-We continued on Wetlands Blvd. and the Birding Loop, here it's a wide, hard-packed path with many birdwatchers and photographers.
+From the Visitor Center, we continued on Wetlands Blvd. and the Birding Loop, here it's a wide, hard-packed path with many birdwatchers and photographers.
 We walked parts of this stretch, so many views!

 We turned onto Alligator Alley, here the berm path is less heavily used, narrower and rougher.
 At Otter Blvd. we left the mapped loop - rather than going left back to the trailhead, we turned right to Bald Eagle Blvd.
 At the end of Alligator Alley and on Otter Blvd. were sections with softer sand but still rideable.
 With more stops for views, we also learned how Otter Blvd. got its name when an otter crossed in front of us!